 The cottage stairs lead off from the sitting-room.

-There are beautiful features throughout, orginal slate floors, hand-made window shutters and of course the toasty wood-burner which makes this an ideal retreat whatever the weather.
+There are beautiful features throughout- hand-made window shutters, original slate floors and of course that all important wood-burner making this an ideal retreat all year round

 The super stylish shower-room on the ground floor.